Kaeytee/Vanguard-Cargo/mainapp/clientapp.md

 ```
 Hello [Client Name],

-⚠️ Your Ttarius Logistics account has been SUSPENDED
+⚠️ Your Vanguard Cargo account has been SUSPENDED

 📋 Details:
 Reason: [Suspension Reason]